ZJCODE/principle-alignment/README.md

 ## Introduction

-Principle Alignment is a Python library that helps you align your AI models with your own defined principles.
-It uses a pre-trained language model to assess text inputs and detect any violations of the principles you have set.
-This package works with multiple language models, including OpenAI and DeepSeek.
+Principle Alignment is a Python library that helps you match AI models with your own principles.

+It uses a large language model (LLM) to understand these principles through a "cognition-decision-behavior" approach.
+The library checks text inputs (with plans for multimodal support in the future) to find any possible violations of your principles.
+Principle Alignment works with different language models, such as OpenAI and DeepSeek, giving you flexibility.

-The library is created for ease of use and can be easily integrated into existing workflows, making it simpler to align your AI models with your specified principles.
+The library is user-friendly and can be easily added to your current workflows, making it easier to align your AI models with those principles.

-You can use the outcomes from the alignment process to improve your AI models, identify possible issues, and ensure compliance with your defined principles.
+You can use the results from this alignment process to improve your AI models, spot potential problems, and ensure they follow your principles.

 ## Installation